 1. Definition of a Post Office Savings Account

-The post office savings account is a deposit scheme provided by the post office departments throughout India, which provides a fixed interest rate.
+The post office savings account is a deposit scheme provided by the post office throughout India.
+The account provides a fixed interest rate on the account balance.
 It is a beneficial scheme for individual investors who wish to earn a fixed rate of interest by investing a significant portion of their financial assets.

 Post office savings account is also a very helpful scheme for those residing in rural parts of India.
-Since the nationwide reach of post offices is much greater compared to banks, a large number of undeserved people have been able to get access to savings accounts through post offices.
+Since the nationwide reach of the post offices is much greater as compared to banks, a large number of unprivileged people have been able to get access to savings accounts through post offices.

 2. Eligibility for Post Office Savings Account